Kaprizov scores in OT in NHL debut, lifts Wild over Kings

 WHAT’S NEXT

-The teams will meet again on Saturday night.
-Eight of Los Angeles’ first 21 games are against Minnesota and the season series will be wrapped up by the end of February.
+The teams meet again Saturday night.
+Eight of Los Angeles’ first 21 games are against Minnesota, and the season series will be wrapped up by the end of February.
 The Wild are one of four Central Division teams who are part of the reconfigured West Division this season.

-“Adjustments will come into play on both sides but saying that these early games are more about us,” said Kings coach Todd McLellan about playing teams in back-to-back games for most of the season.
+“Adjustments will come into play on both sides, but saying that, these early games are more about us,” Kings coach Todd McLellan said about playing teams in back-to-back games for most of the season.
 “It is about doing things in our world before picking things apart about other teams.”

 https://apnews.com/hub/NHL and https://twitter.com/AP_Sports